- I've heard very positive things about SWOTT from other trackers. To what do you atribute your success?

 Who qualifies for admission?

-We give precedence to applicants currently contributing to wildlife conservation or who intend to apply track & sign identification to some aspect of wildlife conservation.
-This can be as simple as being a member of iNaturalist, volunteering at an animal shelter, or helping with beach cleanups.
-A wide range of activities qualify.
-We have found that people involved in wildlife conservation make the most serious and dedicated students.
+We prioritize applicants who are actively contributing to wildlife conservation or who plan to apply track and sign identification to some aspect of wildlife conservation.
+This contribution can be as simple as being a member of iNaturalist, volunteering at an animal shelter, or participating in beach cleanups.
+A wide range of activities qualifies.
+We have found that individuals involved in wildlife conservation tend to be the most serious and dedicated students.

 -